simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Obtaining-Consent/Obtaining-Consent.md

 # Obtaining Consent

-Use the ResearchKit framework to seamlessly guide your participants through Informed Consent
+Use the ResearchKit framework to guide your participants through Informed Consent

 ## Overview